rockstor/rockstor-doc/installation/pre-install-howto.rst

-If you find that your version of the Rockstor installer doesn't include the 5 .01 or newer version of memtest86+, or any version at all (Rockstor 4) then download a `Pre-Compiled Bootable ISO <https://www.memtest.org/#downiso>`_ from the projects official page and write it to a USB key in exactly the same way you do for a Rockstor install ISO.
+If you find that your version of the Rockstor installer doesn't include the 5 .01 or newer version of memtest86+, or any version at all (Rockstor 4) then download a `Pre-Compiled Bootable ISO <https://www.memtest.org/#downiso>`_ from the project's official page and write it to a USB key in exactly the same way you do for a Rockstor install ISO.

 N.B.
 This memory test system will **continue indefinitely** until you either